YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 Recently we were building a chat interface for a Call Center for one of the utility companies here in Egypt.
 We were about to start using Twilio APIs just to know that Metas started to allow anyone to integrate their software systems directly with WhatsApp through WhatsApp Business Platform Cloud API without a middleware such as Twillio!

-That was interesting, but we wanted also to add a chatbot to the call center workforce, so when a customer chats in complaining or enquiring he or she will be initially routed to a bot agent before a human can engage with the customer if needed.
-To our benefit, we have now chatGPT which although not that fluent in Arabic "yet" it opens new interesting possibilities of free chat dialog between customers and chatbots rather than templated replies with options to choose from as we were originally planning to build.
+That was interesting! but we wanted also to add a chatbot to the call center workforce, so when a customer chats in complaining or enquiring she will be initially routed to a bot-agent before a human can interfere if further assistance is needed.

+To our benefit, we now have OpenAI’s GPT-3 and other LLMs (Large Language Models), which although not that fluent in Arabic “yet”, open new interesting possibilities of free chat dialog between customers and chatbots rather than templated replies with options to choose from as we were originally planning to build.

-Imagine the potential of fine-tuning a GPT-3 model with a specific corpus collected from past chat history with human agents.
+Imagine the potential of a GPT-3 model fine-tuned with a corpus collected from chat history with human agents.
 It could become an expert in handling Egyptian customers!

-In this post, I'll give you an overview of the steps to configure WhatsApp Cloud API and send a test message.
-In the next post, I'll set up a webhook to receive messages from customers, and in the final post, I'll use OpenAI's "still" free API to send back GPT-powered replies.

 ***Disclaimer***